NikosCodeA/Practice/README.md

 git clone http..(it makes  a copy of a remote file )
 git remote add origin http...
 (Like a shortcut in order to operate commands as it was reffered
                                to a local folder )

+This text was added locally and should be pushed